StanPlatinum/elf-respect/README.md

 ## build capstone

 Capstone can be cloned at https://github.com/aquynh/capstone.
+But it is suggested that users can build capstone using our modified version.
 Capstone by default will generate a static library (capstone.a).
-To reduce program size, you can configure Capstone to only build x86 instruction decoding support.
+To reduce program size, you can configure capstone to only build x86 instruction decoding support.

 ```
 git clone https://github.com/StanPlatinum/capstone.git